cast-org/figuration/docs/widgets/popover.md

 ### Server-side Apps

-Popvers are designed to hopefully work with server side applications, such as Apache Wicket, and other instances where the server-side application might need to create or update the popover content after the initial page load.
+Popovers are designed to hopefully work with server side applications, such as Apache Wicket, and other instances where the server-side application might need to create or update the popover content after the initial page load.

 A quick example:<br />
 <ol>